Spread of the corona virus in SurinameCurrently: 1.7 new infections per day per 100,000 inhabitants

-The inhabitants of Suriname are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 30th, 2020, 4877 infected persons and 104 deaths have been reported in the country.
-The first confirmed infections were reported on March 14th, 2020, which is the date of the official notification.
+By April 5th, 2021, 9174 infected persons and 177 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on August 18th with 139 new infected persons.

 Weight and size

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 In Suriname, 25.0% of all over 15-year-olds are still smokers.